kitsonk/d2-proto/README.md

 * [d2-proto/parser](d2-proto/blob/master/parser.js) - A "modern" version of the ``dojo/parser``.
 It is intended to only support ES5 compliant user agents.
 A demonstration test can be found [here](d2-proto/blob/master/test/parser.html).
+* [d2-proto/debug](d2-proto/blob/master/debug.js) - A "stub" of what might be required in a Dojo 2.0 debug API.

 ## Requirements